NVIDIA/JAX-Toolbox/README.md

 ## Note
-This is a public CI for JAX on NVIDIA GPUs and covers the following libraries: [T5x](https://github.com/google-research/t5x), [PAXML](https://github.com/google/paxml), [Transformer Engine](https://github.com/NVIDIA/TransformerEngine).
+This repo currently hosts a public CI for JAX on NVIDIA GPUs and covers some JAX libraries like: [T5x](https://github.com/google-research/t5x), [PAXML](https://github.com/google/paxml), [Transformer Engine](https://github.com/NVIDIA/TransformerEngine), and others to come soon.